Jonathan Idema: Idema in September 2008 Al-Qaeda video

 Al-Qaeda itself appears to have used some of Idema's footage in their September 2008 video release.
 In a segment released by ABC, Idema appears "to threaten to kill an Afghan citizen during an interrogation."
 Al Qaeda claims to have "captured" the footage from Idema, but its provenance remains unclear.

 State-sponsored terrorism

 Idema sought to show that he had inside knowledge of Al-Qaeda's collaboration with state governments.
-For instance, he made suggestions that there was collaboration among North Korea, several Middle-Eastern countries, and Al-Qaeda, and that was ample evidence linking "Iraq, Iran, and Saudi Arabia to Al-Qaeda and to the attacks on September 11," and that in Afghanistan, the link between Iraq and Al-Qaeda was "common knowledge."
+For instance, he made suggestions that there was collaboration among North Korea, several Middle-Eastern countries, and Al-Qaeda, and that there was ample evidence linking "Iraq, Iran, and Saudi Arabia to Al-Qaeda and to the attacks on September 11," and that in Afghanistan, the link between Iraq and Al-Qaeda was "common knowledge."
 He also said that Iraq under Saddam Hussein was a supporter of Al-Qaeda and other terrorist organizations "with money, with equipment, with technology, with weapons of mass destruction."
 He also claimed to have firsthand knowledge of nuclear weapons being smuggled from Russia to Iraq, Iran, and North Korea.